 - In a compost bin, mix all these ingredients with water.

-- Aerate the compost by turning the layers of ingredients using a wheelbarrow and waiting for it to decompose.
+- Aerate the compost by turning the layers of ingredients using a wheelbarrow and wait for it to decompose.

 - Repeat the process for a few months until the manure turns dry and becomes granular.